ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs; qqs;

-The option exists not to turn as a couple but to end the figure facing as you began.
+This is a recently standardized figure, and it has been danced in other forms in the past.
+For instance, the option exists not to turn as a couple but to end the figure facing as you began.
 The Rumbles do this in If Tomorrow Never Comes.
 Another option is to include one more twist in the second measure of the figure.
 You might step side and back right (woman forward left and twist 3/8 left), recover left and turn right (woman forward right and twist 3/8 right), and then forward right to face reverse (woman forward left to man’s right side and facing line).
 This is the form of the figure used by the Gosses in their Rumba Concerto, and it does feel more “continuously twisty.”
-There is the Hip Twist in the first measure, and then it feels like a left Hip Twist and then a right Hip Twist in the second measure.
+There is the hip twist in the first measure, and then it feels like a left hip twist and then a right hip twist in the second measure.

 In Rumba Concerto by the Gosses, there is an advanced alemana to fact the wall;; continuous hip twist;; opening out she spiral; hockey stick end to shake hands;